Learn something new every day

-When people drink fluids, the body takes what is necessary for it to function, then the rest is sent to the blood stream as waste.
+When people drink fluids, the body takes what is necessary for it to function, then the rest is sent to the bloodstream as waste.
 The work of the urinary system begins with the kidneys.
 The kidneys are constantly filtering blood and water to remove waste from the body.
 The waste that is collected in the kidneys is turned into urine.
-Some of the waste that the kidneys filter does not come from ingested liquid, but from normal breakdown of body tissues.
+Some of the waste the kidneys filter does not come from ingested liquid, but from the normal breakdown of body tissues.

 The process the kidneys use to help the body eliminate waste is complicated and sophisticated.
-The kidneys are necessary not only to help eliminate waste, but they play an important role in maintaining chemical balance in the blood.
-The kidneys are able to filter out the good chemicals the body can still make use of, and send them back out into the blood stream.
+The kidneys are necessary not only to help eliminate waste, but also play an important role in maintaining chemical balance in the blood.
+The kidneys are able to filter out the good chemicals the body can still use, and send them back out into the bloodstream.
 In addition, the kidneys produce hormones necessary for human health.

 Diabetes can sometimes put a great deal of strain on the urinary system.
-High sugar content in the bloodstream means the kidneys have to work much harder to process and filter blood and water.
+A high sugar level in the bloodstream means the kidneys have to work much harder to process and filter blood and water.
 Overworking the kidneys in this way can sometimes lead to kidney failure and the need for dialysis.
 Dialysis is a medical treatment that involves a machine doing the work of the kidneys.